 • automate reports and refresh them with the click of a button

-For example, if we wanted to determine the impact of social media on traffic to our sites, we can use a visual interface with blocks and connectors to setup a canvas for our analysis.
+For example, if we wanted to determine the impact of social media on traffic to our sites, instead of writing code or manually pulling data from the web interface, we can use Analytics Canvas and an intuitive user interface to create the query and download our data.

 Then we’ll need to define the query.
-In this case we’re going to analyze the source, visits and avg time on site.
+In this case we’re going to analyze the source, sessions and average time on site.
+Using the visual query builder, we simply point and click our way through the dimensions and metrics we’re looking for:

-And finally setup our canvas.
-In this case we’re pulling all of the profiles into a combine block, performing a calculation, segmenting the data, summarizing it, pivoting our results, then exporting from the pivot block to 3 Excel data blocks.
+And finally we setup our canvas.
+In this case we’re pulling all of the views together into a single table using a combine block, performing a calculation, segmenting the data, summarizing it, pivoting our results, then exporting from the pivot block to 3 Excel data blocks.

 The first export is our aggregate data block which summarizes all the accounts and the second two are sub-sets of the data that we want to report on.